 Electrolytes Question #2

-A patient has a potassium level of 9.0 mEq/L. Which nursing intervention is priority?
+A client has a potassium level of 9.0 mEq/L. Which nursing intervention is priority?

-- Prepare the patient for dialysis and place the patient on a cardiac monitor
+- Prepare the client for dialysis and place the client on a cardiac monitor

 - Administer spironolactone